-- (a) Every licensee shall establish and maintain a log, in a format approved by the Executive Director, of any and all casino surveillance system equipment malfunctions, and retain the log for a period of three years. - (b) Each malfunction of the surveillance system must be repaired within 24 hours of the malfunction.
+- (a) Every licensee shall establish and maintain a log, in a format approved by the Executive Director, of any and all casino surveillance system equipment malfunctions, and retain the log for a period of three years. - (b) Any gaming area that is unable to be covered by surveillance or meet the coverage requirements due to a malfunction of cameras or recording equipment must cease gaming activity until the malfunction can be repaired.
+Each malfunction of the surveillance system must be repaired within 24 hours of the malfunction.
 If, after 24 hours, activity in the affected area cannot be monitored, the game(s) or machine(s) shall be closed until such coverage can be provided.
 A record of all malfunctions shall be kept and reported to the Executive Director each day.
 In the event of a dedicated coverage malfunction, the licensee must immediately provide alternative camera coverage or other security measures that will protect the subject activity.
 If other security measures are taken, the licensee must immediately notify the Executive Director.
 The Executive Director may, in his discretion, determine whether the other security measures are adequate.
 Further, all activity in the area(s) affected by the malfunction will be suspended pending repair if adequate alternative coverage cannot be provided.
+The Executive Director may, at their discretion, determine whether other security measures may be required.